 In the 1990's there was no exception with continued growth.
 1992 saw the arrival of two new apparatus, a 1992 Pierce Lance pumper with a 1500 gpm pump, 750 gallon tank, and an all enclosed 6 man cab, replaced the 1956 Mack Fire Engine.
 Also purchased was a 1992 Pierce Lance 12-man cab Heavy Rescue Truck, which replaced the 1966 Gerstenslager Rescue Truck.
 With the arrival of these apparatus, and following safety regulations, we stopped firefighters from riding the rear steps of trucks.
 Purchased in 1994 was the first official Chiefs vehicle, a 1994 Jeep Cherokee.
 In 1997, a Pierce Saber pumper with a 1500 gpm pump, 750 gallon booster tank, and an all enclosed 6 man cab was purchased and replaced the 1982 Ward-79 pumper.

 The early 2000's continued to bring new changes to the fire company.
 In 2001, a Ford F-550/BME Fire Engine with a 500 gpm pump, and a 250 gallon booster tank was purchased.
 This apparatus replaced the 2 1/2 ton military brush truck.
 The final outdated piece of apparatus, the 1972 Mack Fire Engine, was replaced by a 2003 Pierce Quantum Fire Engine, with a 1500 gpm pump, 750 gallon booster tank, and a 6 man cab.
-Our newest piece of apparatus is a 2010 Pierce Velocity, with a 1500 gpm pump, 500 gallon booster tank, and a 4 man cab, which replaced the 1992 Pierce Lance pumper.
-We will soon be replacing the 1997 Pierce Saber pumper.
+A 2010 Pierce Velocity, with a 1500 gpm pump, 500 gallon booster tank, and a 4 man cab, replaced the 1992 Pierce Lance pumper.
 The first decade of the 21st century brought many changes to our station as well, including a fully refurbished "Rec Room", new apparatus floors, new gear lockers, and solar panels added to the roof of the fire house.
+In 2019, a 2019 Pierce Velocity Fire Engine, with a 1500gpm pump, 750 gallon booster tank, was purchased.
+This apparatus replaced the 1997 Pierce Saber.
+New bay doors were added to the fire house in December of 2019.

 The Rotterdam Volunteer Rescue Squad District 2 was the fire department's ambulance operated and staffed by the firemen of Rotterdam Fire District 2 for a period of 38 years.
 The rescue squad began in December of 1942 and continually served the community until December of 1980 when an agreement was completed to merge with South Schenectady Hose Company Ambulance in January of 1981.
 This merger formed an all volunteer independent ambulance corps known as the Rotterdam Volunteer Emergency Medical Corps.
 In 2004, Rotterdam Volunteer Ambulance and White Eagle Volunteer Ambulance merged, creating Rotterdam Emergency Medical Services (REMS).